davidmcq137/JetiLuaDFM/DFM-InsP/Docs/en-editlua.md

 __sqrt(v) __ Returns the square root of v

 __minV(\'Sn\')__ Returns the minimum value of lua variable Sn since app start or reset.
 Quotation marks required.

 __maxV(\'Sn\')__ Returns the maximum value of lua variable Sn since app start or reset.
 Quotation marks required.

 __avgV(\'Sn\')__ Returns the average value of lua variable Sn since app start or reset.
 Quotation marks required.

 __avgV(\'Sn\', N)__ Returns the \'running average\' of lua variable Sn over approximately N updates.
 Quotation marks required.

 Depending on the number of lua variables defined, they are updated 20-30 times per second so a value of 30 for N will give approximately 1s averaging time.
+N must be greater than or equal to 1.
+With N=1 no averaging is performed.
+This function is useful for \'cleaning up\' noisy data to display on a gauge or chart recorder.

 Notes: